NordicSemiconductor/asset-tracker-cloud-docs/docs/devices/FlashingCertificate/CLI.rst

 Provisioning of the certificate using CLI also results in the following actions:

-1. Programming the AT client sample onto device
+1. Programming the `AT client sample <https://github.com/NordicSemiconductor/at_client-hex>`_ onto device
 #.
-Provisioning the device certificates
+Provisioning the device credentials created :ref:`in the previous step <aws-device-credentials>`
 #.
-Programming of the firmware to the device
+Programming of the firmware that you have :ref:`configured and built before <firmware-configuration>` to the device

 .. body_end